Ch0wW/wadverifier/README.md

 IWADverifier looks up if your IWAD is the latest version or not.
 If it's not, a message tells you what to do to get the latest version of your file !

 ### Drag & Drop (Windows only)
-To make it easier for everyone, you can directly drag your IWAD files to IWADverifier !
+Windows users can directly drag their IWAD files to the IWADverifier executable to quickly verify its validity!

 ### Color support
 Because having a white-only text in a commandline application is boring, IWADVerifier uses ANSI to color messages.
-It works perfectly on Windows, Linux and technically on every system !
+All systems should support it without any issue.

 # Pre-Requisites for compilation
 - Golang 1.12 or newer (previous versions weren't tested)